sufrin/ScalaLR/MillBuild/README.md

            | "(" expr ")"          {Bra(expr=$expr)}
            | `[` expr `]`          { $expr }
 ````
+We also have at the back of our mind the derivation of
+unparsers (linearisers) more or less directly from such descriptions.

 ## Working Assumption
 **ScalaLR** was designed on the assumption the components it generates will